SkoolNotes/Taproot/2020HIST201/KBRobertsNotes.md

 > a great change in Europe was the staring point of modern history

 Europe | why it hit different
  - Wealthiest part of humankind
 	- Massive expansion
-	-
+	- Wow, I am unbelievably tired.
+I need to get more sleep.